Locks

 The addition of the wooden lintels was not structurally necessary but retained the traditional and unique design element of the original lock.
 The lock was formally opened in September 1997 and restored passage between Sudbury in Suffolk and Great Henny in Essex.
 It was the first new lock on the river for over 200 years and the first completed Millennium project in East Anglia.

-STRATFORD ST MARY LOCK
+ROGER BROWN LOCK (AKA STRATFORD ST MARY LOCK)

-Stratford St Mary Lock RestorationThe restoration of this lock will follow the successful restoration of the locks at Flatford, Dedham and Great Cornard; and open a further three miles of navigation along the River Stour.
+The restoration of this lock follows the successful restoration of the locks at Flatford, Dedham and Great Cornard; and opens a further three miles of navigation along the River Stour.
 In Victorian times, and until the late 1950s, a boat hire station existed in the lock cut demonstrating that the river has been used recreationally for many years.